Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-4/ch5-capstone-project-humanoid-ai-companion.md

 # Chapter 5: Capstone Project - Humanoid AI Companion

-## Summary
-This capstone chapter integrates all concepts learned in the course to build a complete humanoid AI companion system that can engage in natural conversation, perform tasks, and interact socially with humans in physical environments.

 ## Learning Objectives
 By the end of this chapter, you will be able to: